gabezurita/learn-to-program/README.md

 Prior to beginning, it’s important to be aware of resources to help get you unstuck or to learn more:

-### Getting yourself unstuck:
+## Getting Unstuck
 As you're progressing through these tutorials, you will at times find yourself unable to proceed without outside help.
 This is normal.
 * After being stuck for more than 10 minutes or three unsuccessful attempts, search Google for the specific error message or problem you’re attempting to solve.
 To do this effectively, here's a few [Google search tips](https://www.reddit.com/r/LifeProTips/comments/3yis0k/lpt_how_to_get_the_most_out_of_googlesearch/).
 * [Stack Overflow](https://stackoverflow.com/) - for a more focused google search, input the error message you’re getting and limit the search to stackoverflow by including "site:stackoverflow.com" in your search string--see [this link](https://www.google.com/search?ei=PRJWW5DJOMjBjwTW2oqAAw&q=%22no+implicit+conversion+from+nil+to+integer%22+ruby+site%3Astackoverflow.com&oq=%22no+implicit+conversion+from+nil+to+integer%22+ruby+site%3Astackoverflow.com&gs_l=psy-ab.3...9291.9872..10082...0.0...106.465.4j1......0....1..gws-wiz.......0i71.EoxpbF8ncwE) for an example.
 If there are no posts around your error message, feel free to create a new post asking for help.
 [Here's some guidelines on how ask for help on Stack Overflow](https://stackoverflow.com/help/how-to-ask).
 * Typing code to learn syntax is an important aspect of learning to program.
 Do not copy/paste solutions you find on the internet, be sure to type them out.
 * Really try to understand why the found solution works and do not move on until you do. **If you can’t understand the problem and/or its solution, get ahold of a friend who might!**

+## General Tips
 * Get connected to other people who are attempting to learn.
 There's lots of online and in-person communities, e.g. [DCTech Slack](http://www.dctechslack.com/) and [DC Code Newbie Meetup](https://www.meetup.com/CodeNewbie-DC/).
 * Don’t be afraid to reference (or even simply explore) the [documentation](http://devdocs.io/ruby~2.4/) of the language you’re studying.
 * [Time Management - Pomodoro Timer](https://cirillocompany.de/pages/pomodoro-technique) - Generally speaking, it’s easy to get distracted or to spend one’s time inefficiently -- using the Pomodoro Technique will help you get more done.
 Here’s a useful [Pomodoro Cheatsheet](http://i.imgur.com/zB4YdEi.png)
 * Podcasts are a great way to get introduced to various tech topics.
 [Codenewbie](https://www.codenewbie.org/podcast) is a excellent for new developers.
-* Get a text editor to edit code --  [Sublime Text](http://www.sublimetext.com/2) or [Atom](https://atom.io/) are easy ones to learn, but there's many alternatives out there.
+* Get a text editor to edit code – [Atom](https://atom.io/) is a good one, but there's many alternatives out there.

-Here’s some resources to explore, and languages to learn in sequential order:

 ### Web Basics
 Let's learn about the infrastructure web apps run on